 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-The number and percent of participants/responsible parties afforded choice of all qualified waiver service providers.
-N = # of provider choice forms offered; D = total # of case files.
+The number and percent of participants/responsible parties who were offered choice among services and qualified providers.
+N = # of provider choice forms offered; D = # total # of case files reviewed